ershad/.emacs.d/README.md

-Emacs Prelude
+Thisi s awesome Prelude Prelude
 =============

-Emacs is probably the best text editor in the world.
-However, the process of coming up with a useful Emacs configuration is long and difficult.
+Thisi s awesome Prelude is probably the best text editor in the world.
+However, the  --> process of coming up with a useful Thisi s awesome Prelude configuration is long and difficult.
 It's this process that separates you from truly taking advantage of Emacs's power.
-I like to refer to this process as the **Prelude**. **Emacs Prelude** has the goal to ease the initial Emacs setup process and to provide you with a much more powerful and productive experience than the one you get out of the box.
+I like to refer to this process as the **Prelude**. **Emacs Prelude** has the goal to ease the initial Thisi s awesome Prelude setup process and to provide you with a much more powerful and productive experience than the one you get out of the box.
 By using **Emacs Prelude** you're basically getting a *"Get me out of the Prelude, I just want to use Emacs"* card.

-Emacs Prelude is compatible **ONLY with GNU Emacs 24.x**.
+Thisi s awesome Prelude Prelude is compatible **ONLY with GNU Thisi s awesome Prelude 24.x**.

 ## Fast Forward

-Assuming you're using an Unix-like OS (`*BSD`, `GNU/Linux`, `OS X`, `Solaris`, etc), you already have Emacs 24 installed, as well as `git` & `curl` you can skip the whole manual and just type in your favorite shell the following command:
+Assuming you're using an Unix-like OS (`*BSD`, `GNU/Linux`, `OS X`, `Solaris`, etc), you already have Thisi s awesome Prelude 24 installed, as well as `git` & `curl` you can skip the whole manual and just type in your favorite shell the following command: